Why Does Spotify Keep Crashing? Fastest Way To Fixed The Crashing Problem

 2. Spotify Keeps Crashing Because of Failure Network Connection

 Switching from mobile data (or wireless)to WiFi can also help prevent these crashes since some networks may not be reliable.
-If you have a data or wireless plan with limited data, we suggest that you limit your streaming to save on your monthly allotment.
+If you have a data or wireless plan with limited data, we suggest limiting your streaming to save on your monthly allotment.

 - Ensure the WiFi connection is strong and not overloaded by other apps using up more resources than Spotify.